PangbornIdentity/PangbornIdentity/README.md

 ## Currently shipping

-🚀 [TaskPilot](https://github.com/PangbornIdentity/TaskPilot): a task manager with a native MCP server, a REST API for LLM clients, and an htmx-rendered UI.
-Live at [taskpilot.azurewebsites.net](https://taskpilot.azurewebsites.net).
+🚀 [TaskPilot](https://github.com/PangbornIdentity/TaskPilot): a task manager with a native MCP server, a REST API for LLM clients, and an htmx-rendered UI. dm me for access!

 .NET 10 / ASP.NET Core Razor Pages, EF Core, Azure SQL, HMAC-SHA256 API-key auth, audit logging, and 250+ tests (unit, integration, and a Playwright E2E suite).
 Built solo, alongside Claude Code and Codex, to find out what shipping a real MCP server and an AI-friendly app actually feels like past the demo stage.